Commercial Pilot Training at PAFT

 Commercial Pilot License (CPL)

-Because you now have an instrument rating, the hours you need on this course are reduced by 10 to 15.
+Because you now have an instrument rating, by the PAFT route, the hours you need on this course are reduced by 10 to 15.

 A Commercial Pilot Licence (CPL) is the qualification that allows you to act as the pilot of an aircraft for remuneration.
 This, together with your Instrument Rating, allows you to act as pilot in command of small, single pilot aircraft, or as co-pilot in multi-crew aircraft.

-The training course lasts 15 hours and you fly the single engine piston aircraft you started your training on.
+The training course lasts 15 hours and you fly the single engine piston aircraft you started your training on and a more complex single-engine aircraft.

 Total Hours Flown 200 (Approx.)

-You have now the total needed to apply for a Commercial Pilot License!
+You have now the total experience and hours needed to apply for a Commercial Pilot License!